projectfluent/python-fluent/README.md

 To generate translations, use the `format` method, passing a message ID and an optional dictionary of substitution parameters.
 If the the message ID is not found, a `LookupError` is raised.
-Otherwise, as per the Fluent philosophy, the implementation tries hard to generate *something* even if there are errors.
+Otherwise, as per the Fluent philosophy, the implementation tries hard to recover from any formatting errors and generate the most human readable representation of the value.
 The `format` method therefore returns a tuple containing `(translated string, errors)`, as below.

     >>> translated, errs = context.format('welcome')
     >>> translated